 But still, talking about post-mortem, the most infamous story about Harvester is how the actor who performed the part of the protagonist, Steve, was arrested twice in the last ten years for possession of child pornography.
 Considering how the character was the protagonist of a story which features overall training in becoming a serial killer, things do take a rather sinister tone, in retrospect.
 Even worse is the first mugshot, from 2010, where the actor seemed to be wearing the same exact striped shirt he had on while performing his part!

 As a final additional creepy note, Steve can be arrested – and executed – in the actual game for showing pornography to a child.
 Indeed, this might probably the first (and only, hopefull) example in videogame history of an interactive tale where an actor ended up playing his part way too accurately in real life.
 One thing is clear, on this maybe Austin was onto something: as much as fiction can be disquieting and shocking, life always has that one last laugh.

 Harvest... it's Goblin spelled backwards!

 Does Harvester succeed in sparking an intelligent conversation on art vs censorship?
-No, can’t say that it does, but it is safe to say that, even 24 years later, it still is one of the most memorable experiences in adventure gaming.
+No, can’t honestly say that it does, but it is safe to say that, even 25 years later, it still is one of the most memorable experiences in adventure gaming.
 Perhaps it is not a surprise, then that Harvester has built up a devoted cult following and an on-going youtube show.
 Many of its creators have been found and are still in contact with the fans.
 It is now also easily found online, both on GOG and Steam; it seems like, in the end, Austin got the message to the public he intended it for.

 Big thanks go out to Aarno, who has been crucial in writing this article, he’s been researching the game and hunting down its creators since 2010, providing tons of information available on the Harvester Facebook page.
-He also does the Harvester show on Youtube and has kindly given me permission to use several of the exclusive pictures you see in this article.
+He also does the Harvester show on Youtube and has kindly given me permission to use several of the pictures in this article.